 For many, getting on the right kind of medication is very helpful.
 It changes brain chemistry enough to allow folks with ADHD to think in a straight line.
-However medication is only one part of the equation, though, and other strategies might be helpful to add on or even use in place of medication.
+Keep in mind that medication is only one part of the equation, though, and other strategies might be helpful to add on or even use in place of medication.

-In order to harness their minds and be able to focus their energy into productive outlets (while appropriately shifting attention) people with ADHD absolutely must develop solid strategies for managing their minds and their behavior.
+In order to harness their minds and be able to focus their energy on productive outlets (while appropriately shifting attention), people with ADHD absolutely must develop solid strategies for managing their minds and their behavior.
 This often requires Cognitive-Behavioral Therapy and/or Coaching.
 (Yes, coaching – NOT insight-oriented therapy).

-If what I’ve described feels like your experience, here's a book you might check out to continue learning more: Taking Charge of Adult ADHD.
-(No, I’m not an affiliate – I just like this book).
+If what I’ve described feels like your experience, I have a book recommendation for you.
+Consider checking it out to continue learning more, it is called Taking Charge of Adult ADHD (no, I’m not an affiliate – I just like this book).

-And if you are thinking of your partner, your kid, your parent or your friend as you read this I hope that this discussion helps you have more empathy for them.
+If you are thinking of your partner, your kid, your parent, or your friend as you read this, I hope that this discussion helps you have more empathy for them.
 They really can’t manage this by “trying harder,” and their behavior is unrelated to how much they care about you.
 Criticism or threats are not helpful.

 Trust me, many people with ADHD are often carrying a lot of shame and anxiety around their differences already, and this makes it even harder to function.
 Instead, pass on this article or get them the book I mentioned.

 Awareness of ADHD – understanding what’s happening, and why – is truly the first step in overcoming it and practicing unconditional self-love.
-And once an ADHD mind has the tools it needs to stay on track and take advantage of all it’s natural strengths: Get ready to be amazed at what it can accomplish.
+And once an ADHD mind has the tools it needs to stay on track and take advantage of all it’s natural strengths, get ready to be amazed at what it can accomplish.

 – Dr. Lisa Marie Bobby